 Whether you have the best-laid plans to bug out to a secure location, one you have set up ahead of time, or you don’t have anywhere to go when you bug out, there is a good chance you’ll be camping at some point.

 But unlike a building that has solid walls, a campsite is open and exposed and can be an easy target—unless you are prepared.

-In order to protect the people in your group and the food, water, and supplies you have, you need to seriously consider the security of your campsite.
-After things get bad, even the most decent people will do unspeakable things to survive and take care of their families.
+In order to protect the people in your group and the food, water, and supplies you have collected, you need to seriously consider the security of your campsite.

 Choose your site carefully

 Take care when choosing your site.
 When deciding on where to set up camp, you need to assess the strengths and weaknesses of the area and decide on what threats or opportunities might present themselves.
 Here are a number of things to consider when choosing a site: